Starting a business with an occupational disability

 5. Register with KVK

-When starting a business, you must first register your company in the Business Register with the Netherlands Chamber of Commerce.
-They arrange your registration with the Netherlands Tax Administration.
+When starting a business, you must first register your company in the Business Register with the Netherlands Chamber of Commerce KVK.
+They arrange your registration with the Netherlands Tax Administration (Belastingdienst).
 You will pay tax on the income from your business.

 6. Apply for the starter's deduction in the event of disability

 You may be eligible for tax relief for starters with an occupational disability (Startersaftrek bij arbeidsongeschiktheid, in Dutch).
 You then pay less income tax.
 To be eligible, you must meet the reduced hours criterion (in Dutch).
 This means that you spend at least 800 hours per year on your business.
-You must keep track of these hours for the Netherlands Tax Administration.
+You must keep track of these hours for the Tax Administration.
 These are all the hours you work for your business.
-So also hours for looking for clients, bookkeeping, studying or consulting with financiers, for example.
+So also time you spend looking for clients, bookkeeping, studying, or consulting with financiers, for example.
 And you must be an entrepreneur for income tax purposes.

-7. Pass on your income to UWV and the Tax Administration
+7. Report your income to UWV and the Tax Administration

 Your income from your own business has consequences for your benefit.
 That is why you must always report the income to UWV (in Dutch).
 For example, do you have a WIA benefit and do you make a profit with your company?
 In that case, UWV will deduct this income from your WIA benefit.
 Depending on your income, you will receive less or no benefit.